sananm/meeting-intelligence/README.md

 ## Overview

 Meeting Intelligence transforms your audio recordings into actionable insights.
-Upload meeting recordings or stream live audio to get automatic transcriptions, AI-generated summaries, action item extraction, and semantic search across all your meetings.
+Upload meeting recordings or stream live audio to get automatic transcriptions, AI-generated summaries, and semantic search across all your meetings.

 ## Features